Looking for a Neighborhood Guide for Moving to National Landing?

-Sure, there are plenty of realtors in Northern Virginia, but if you really want to drill down and analyze the best places to live in and around National Landing, you need somebody that very specifically specializes in Arlington, Alexandria, Fairfax and Falls Church real estate because that is where the prime real estate is.
+Sure, there are plenty of realtors in Arlington Virginia, but if you really want to drill down and analyze the best places to live in and around National Landing, you need somebody that very specifically specializes in Arlington, Alexandria, Fairfax and Falls Church real estate because that is where the prime real estate is.
 Moreover, if you really want the best advice and knowledge, you need to work with an agent that was born and raised in the area.
 Okay, okay, yes, I was born and raised here and yes, I think I am your best bet in searching for real estate—but, it is because I can offer you something most realtors cannot: confidence.
 Confidence that you will enjoy your experience with me, confidence we will find you the very best home for your needs, and confidence that I will thoroughly look out for your best interests.
 If you want to confirm that and perform some due diligence (which you should), read my testimonials.
 Sure, sure, you hear that all the time, but you probably have not seen testimonials like mine.
 My clients tend to write personal, comprehensive, and lengthy letters of gratitude about their experience working with me because I gave them an authentic experience that was real and specific to their needs.

 So, let us get down to business here.
 The Washington, D.C., metro area has a long history boasting a strong and stable real estate market, particularly in Arlington, Alexandria, and Fairfax, with Falls Church burgeoning in more recent years.
 The neighborhoods of Crystal City, Pentagon City, and Potomac Yard in Northern Virginia are located in Arlington and Alexandria.
 National Landing is a developing, sophisticated and walkable neighborhood that encompass Crystal City, east Pentagon City and northern Potomac Yard in Northern Virginia.
 Many of the neighborhoods in and around this area are well-developed and feature prime real estate, but National Landing itself is a development in progress with approximately 40,000 condos, townhomes, and apartments in the pipeline.
 Currently, nearby housing options include over 400,000 apartments, condos, townhouses, and houses located within a five-mile radius of National Landing in Northern Virginia and Washington D.C., with the prime Virginia options being in North Arlington and Alexandria.
 In terms of neighborhoods local to National Landing, we have listed some of the very best neighborhoods below in chronological order.
 However, “best” is a relative term depending on your own individual needs, but there are a few things all these neighborhoods have in common: they are highly desirable prime locations featuring excellent schools.